Energy and Environmental

 - both of these are adjustable

-With these control systems in place, you can perhaps begin to understand how opening a window open for long periods of time while the building is heating in the winter, or cooling in the summer, would lead to a huge waste of energy.
+With these control systems in place, when a window is open for long periods of time, while the building is heating in the winter, or cooling in the summer, would lead to a huge waste of energy.

 The Building Management System (BMS) is also adversely affected by the false indications given by the temperature change taking place when a window or outside door is left open.
-Such false indications of temperature can change the settings for heating/cooling for up to three working days, so you can understand why the windows are now kept closed.
+Such false indications of temperature can change the settings for heating/cooling for up to three working days.

 A large fraction of the energy consumed in our building powers our IT infrastructure.
 Therefore, where possible, computing infrastructure should be turned off when not in use.